donuts-are-good/appserve/README.md

 ### custom routes file

-specify a custom routes file:
+to specify a custom routes file location at startup:

 ```
 $ ./appserve -routes /path/to/your/routes.json
 ```

+## logging

+appserve logs information to the system logger (syslog). ensure you have permissions to write to the syslog.

 ## license